solana-foundation/developer-content/docs/advanced/actions.md

 3. Verify the specific transaction is the first on-chain occurrence of the `reference` on-chain:
-   - If this transaction is the first occurrence, the transaction is considered verified and can a safely attributed to the Action Provider.
+   - If this transaction is the first occurrence, the transaction is considered verified and can be safely attributed to the Action Provider.
    - If this transaction is NOT the first occurrence, it is considered invalid and therefore not attributed to the Action Provider.